 Damage claims for a property may include things such as the structure being incorrectly constructed or receiving damage during a renovation.
 Whereas third-party claims may come from subcontractors becoming injured while working.
 Here the contractors all risk insurance policy helps to bridge the gap between these two risks into a single common insurance policy.

 Who can take out Contractors 'All Risk' Insurance?Contractors works insurance is typically taken out jointly by both the contractor and the employer at the same time, with multiple parties included in the same policy.
 They each keep the right to file a claim against the insurer, although all parties also have the responsibility of notifying the insurer of any grievances and damages that could bring about a claim, even if there is no intention to make one at that time.

 In essence, if there are unforeseen events, the contractors all risk insurance will cover the costs of the work being re-done.
 An example of this would be if, during the extension of a house, it was hindered by fire, the customer is not at fault and neither are the contractors.
 As a result, contractors all risk insurance would payout for the work to begin again.

 These policies cover a wide range of aspects, from plant hire costs to any temporary works.
 Contractors all risk insurance policy can save you money in the long run, should the above ever occur.

-What if I own a building but already have a policy?Your current insurance cover for a building which you own and have decided to refurbish or rebuild will not cover you whilst any renovations are in progress.
-You must take out a separate insurance.
+What if I own a building but already have a policy?Your current insurance cover for a building that you own and have decided to refurbish or rebuild will not cover you whilst any renovations are in progress.
+You must take out separate insurance.

 What is an extension of cover?As an added extra to the insurance policy which covers you during the period that the construction or renovation is taking place, most forms of contractors work insurance also have the ability to cover any issues which may only become obvious following the handover of the premises.
 This is more often than not known as the maintenance period.